Eisenhower Matrix for Managers

 DO FIRST

-• Address critical server outage affecting key clients
+• Address critical outage affecting key clients

-• Resolve a team conflict that has halted the sprint progress
+• Resolve team conflict halting project progress

 PLAN THIS WEEK

-• Develop the strategic plan for the next quarter
+• Develop strategic plan for next quarter

-• Conduct 1-on-1 coaching with a high-potential team member
+• Conduct meaningful one-on-ones with team members

 DELEGATE

-• Respond to routine, low-priority emails
+• Respond to non-critical email threads

 SKIP IF NEEDED